 Coronary artery disease (CAD) occurs when the coronary arteries that supply blood to the heart muscle become narrowed or blocked due to plaque buildup.
 This reduces blood flow and oxygen supply to the heart, causing symptoms such as chest pain (angina) and shortness of breath.
-If left untreated, CAD can result in serious complications like heart attacks and heart failure.
+If untreated, CAD increases the risk of acute coronary syndromes (myocardial infarction), heart failure, arrhythmia, and death (Shahjehan et al., 2024).

-Coronary artery disease, also known as coronary heart disease (CHD) or ischaemic heart disease (IHD).
-It is a condition characterised by the narrowing or blockage of the coronary arteries.
+Coronary artery disease, also known as coronary heart disease (CHD) or ischaemic heart disease (IHD), is a condition characterised by the narrowing or blockage of the coronary arteries.
 These arteries are responsible for supplying oxygen-rich blood to the heart muscle (myocardium).
 The narrowing or blockage is typically caused by the gradual buildup of plaque, a process called atherosclerosis.
+Atherosclerosis is an inflammatory, lipid-driven process resulting in plaque formation and vessel remodelling.

 The plaque consists of cholesterol, fatty substances, cellular waste products, calcium, and fibrin.
-As the plaque accumulates, it hardens and narrows the coronary arteries, reducing the blood flow to the heart muscle.
-This reduced blood flow can lead to ischaemia, a condition where the heart muscle receives insufficient oxygen.
-It can potentially result in chest pain (angina) or a heart attack (myocardial infarction).
+As the plaque accumulates, it hardens and narrows the coronary arteries, reducing blood flow to the heart muscle.
+This reduced blood flow can lead to ischaemia, a condition where the heart muscle receives insufficient oxygen, which may result in chest pain (angina) or myocardial infarction (heart attack).

 The symptoms of coronary artery disease can vary from person to person.
 In the early stages, there may be no noticeable symptoms at all.
 However, as the disease progresses, you may experience the following: